Unboxed-Software/solana-course/content/solana-nft.md

 }
 ```

-## Candy Machine v2
+### Configure a candy machine

+With the NFT metadata prepared, you can use Candy Machine v2 to configure and create your NFT's "candy machine."

-Candy Machine v2 is an NFT distribution program created by Metaplex.
-A candy machine is configured using a JSON file that can be reused.
-In other words, a creator can use the same configuration file to create each multiple NFT collections.
-When a new candy machine is created, the configurations are stored in an account on-chain where the configuration fields can be updated using the Candy Machine CLI.
-You can read more about Candy Machine configurations [here](https://docs.metaplex.com/candy-machine-v2/configuration).
+Configuration happens through a simple JSON file.
+When you use Candy Machine v2 to create your candy machine, the JSON in this configuration file is stored in an account on-chain where the configuration fields can then be updated using the Candy Machine CLI.
+The properties in this configuration file are:

  - `price` is the amount to charge for each NFT minted from the Candy Machine.